 science and application of psychology.

-such as Habitat for Humanity and BEAM (Beaches Emergency Assistance Ministry).
+organizations such as Habitat for Humanity and Surfers for Autism.

 Semper Fi Society is a club with the purpose of

 providing support, guidance, knowledge and opportunity for anyone who has

 served, is serving, plans to serve or is a supporter of the United States

 honor society.
 Students are selected by their college for membership

 based on either academic standing or leadership potential.
 Candidacy is a

 nationally recognized achievement of honorable distinction.
 With 492

 chapters, the Society currently has 515,251 members nationwide.